Weather disruption

 Projects must demonstrate their ability to mitigate locally recognised recreational pressures.
 There is currently no minimum or maximum limit of financial contribution that can be sought.

-The allocation of Community Infrastructure Levy funding for heathland mitigation is overseen by a steering group made up of representatives from the Urban Heaths Partnership.
+The allocation of Community Infrastructure Levy funding for heathland mitigation is overseen by a steering group made up of representatives from the Dorset Heaths Partnership.
 Final sign-off lies with Senior Officers depending on the level of funding commitment.
 Mitigation needs to be secured in-perpetuity to mitigate for the life of development and this is secured by the Council using standard management agreements.

 Corfe Mullen wheel park is one of a few within east Dorset area that has received funding to help reduce pressure from illegal dirt jump building on nearby heaths.
 On local nature reserves damaging bike activities have decreased and, in some cases, ceased entirely.